-We received mineral income of \$805 thousand during 2022, which is distributed to us quarterly by CoBank.
-Mineral income increased from \$529 thousand in 2021 and \$357 thousand in 2020.
-The increase in 2022 is reflective of the higher oil and gas commodity prices paid on production during the year.
+We received mineral income of \$629 thousand during 2023, which is distributed to us quarterly by CoBank.
+Mineral income decreased from \$805 thousand in 2022 and increased from \$529 thousand in 2021.
+The decrease in 2023 is due to a decrease in the price paid for production.

-Noninterest income also includes loan fees, financially related services income and other noninterest income.
-Loan fees in 2022 were \$477 thousand, an increase of \$21 thousand, from 2021, primarily due to increased loan participation fees.
+Noninterest income also includes loan fees, financially related services income, and other noninterest income.
+Loan fees in 2023 were \$546 thousand, an increase of \$69 thousand from 2022 primarily due to increased loan participation fees.